aws-samples/dr-with-eks-efs/README.md

 eksctl create cluster -f config_files/pri_region_cluster.yaml
 ```

 EKS cluster creation process completes in about 15 minutes.
-You can either start creating the cluster in disaster recovery region in a separate shell immediately (#???? below); or wait for this cluster creation process to complete before moving on to the next step.
+You can either wait or you can open a separate terminal window and move on to the next step to deploy the infrastructure in the DR region.

 ### Step 7 - Define the environment variables for the DR region :